 - Heart attacks at a young age

 Possible tests for diagnosing FH include lipid measurements and gene mutation analyses.
 By conducting these procedures, an FH specialist can determine whether you have FH and what type you have.
 The two types of FH include heterozygous FH, which occurs from inheriting the disorder from one parent, and homozygous FH, which occurs from inheriting the disorder from both parents.
 The type of FH a person has determines which course of treatment will be most effective.

 Generally less severe than its homozygous counterpart, heterozygous FH is usually much easier to treat.
 Cholesterol-lowering drugs, bile acid sequestrants, and lifestyle changes can dramatically lower the risk of heart disease associated with FH.
 Homozygous FH is resistant to these treatments and must be addressed with other approaches, such as LDL apheresis or—in rare cases—a liver transplant.
 An FH specialist will determine the appropriate course of treatment according to the type of FH present in the patient.

 Early Treatment Works Best

 Inherited high cholesterol poses a significant health risk when left untreated.
 Unfortunately, nearly 90% of people with FH go undiagnosed and fail to receive the treatment they need.
 Because heart attacks and strokes resulting from FH can occur as early as one’s thirties, twenties, or even in childhood, the key is early assessment, diagnosis, and treatment.

 How We Help

-For more information about FH and The FH Foundation, call us today at (626) 465-1234, or use our contact form.
+For more information about FH and the Family Heart Foundation, call us today at (626) 465-1234, or use our contact form.